suits-rpg/rules/lib/rules/combat.md

 In combat, there are other specific effects for crossing thresholds.

-      ,               ,    >Will,       >0,    >Body  ,    >Body x 2
+      ,            , >Will, >Body   , >Body x 2                , >Body x 3

-Status,    Accumulated,    Dazed,         ,           ,    KO
-Wounds,    Accumulated,         ,     Hurt,   Critical,    Death
+Status, Accumulated, Dazed,         , Fading (excess is wounds), KO Wounds, Accumulated,      , Critical, Death
-      ,    At Once    ,         ,         ,   Death   ,    Mangled
+      , At Once    ,      , Death   , Mangled

+Note, all loss past 2x Body is considered Wounds.
+So, even if a boxer (ST 6) is punched 4 times for 3 points of minor loss each (total 12), any further loss is automatically taken as Wounds.

 Dazed:    Must recover Shock
-Hurt:     1/2 skill
-KO:       On the ground, reconsidering life choices
+Critical: Disabled; bleeding
+Fading:   Draw under Will - Wounds/2 or pass out.
+All Skills are halved (round up).
 Dead:     See Below.
 Mangled:  Completely destroyed

 #### Critically Wounded

-If you are critically wounded you pass out, and stay out; your recovery will last days.
+Wounds past Body are considered Critical Wounds.
+You fall to the ground, and can no longer defend yourself.
+If attacked again, the attacker automatically hits, so you don't get the power effect from your defense.

+Every turn in which you have critical wounds, draw a card:

-Each day, you must draw two cards; one under half your Wounds, to see if you bleed out an extra point of Wounds and one under your Body to attempt to heal one point of Wounds.
+* If you draw under your Critical Wounds, you bleed for another point of damage. (this is a normal Wound, not critical.)
+Also, draw a second card under your Will - Critical Damage or pass out.

-Any physical activity that a critically wounded person does causes a significant penalty to their healing attempt, even obviating it entirely.

-If you are under medical care, and you do not bleed, your caretaker can check against their skill - half your wounds to heal another point of wounds.

-If it matters, someone healing from wounds can be conscious and conversant if they win a contest of Will vs. Wounds.
-They may even crawl or stumble enough to get to shelter, ride a horse or build a fire.

-The only way they can defend themselves successfully is with a pistol or mounted rifle/crossbow, and at a significant (75%) penalty to their skill.
+* If you draw over your Critical Wounds but under your Body, one point of Critical Wounds stabilizes (and becomes a normal non critical wound).

+If the sum of your critical and normal Wounds is over twice your body, you die.

+A medic can prevent bleeding by drawing under their skill - the subject's critical wounds.
+If successful, they prevent the bleeding.
+On a turn in which you do NOT bleed, they can attempt to stabilize a second point of Critical Wounds.

 #### Death